Judge blocks federal executions; administration appeals

 The inmates have identified alternatives, including the use of an opioid or anti-anxiety drug at the start of the procedure or a different method altogether, a firing squad, Chutkan said.

-The Justice Department appealed to the U.S. Court of Appeals for the District of Columbia Circuit.
+The Justice Department immediately appealed to the U.S. Court of Appeals for the District of Columbia Circuit.

-And the Bureau of Prisons continued with preparations in order to move forward should the stay be lifted.
-The man slated for execution, Daniel Lewis Lee has had access to social visitors, has visited with his spiritual adviser and has been allowed to receive mail, prison officials said.
-He’s been under constant staff supervision.
-The witnesses for Lee are expected to include three family members, his lawyers and spiritual adviser.

 “The government has been trying to plow forward with these executions despite many unanswered questions about the legality of its new execution protocol,” said Shawn Nolan, one of the attorneys for the men facing federal execution.